 Keys can be associated with the following package types:

-This is the most common type of key on Steam, and are usually tied to a store or CD Key package.
+This is the most common type of key on Steam, which is usually tied to a store or Steam Key package.
 These keys are appropriate for retail boxes or sales on other sites.
 These keys will unlock the product once it has been released and marked as playable on Steam.

-These are used to automatically provide developers with access to the product.
+These keys are intended for developer use only.
+They are used to automatically provide developers with access to the product.
+You should not need more than a handful of Dev Comp keys.

 NOTE: Dev Comp keys should never be distributed to customers.